a-lurker/a-lurker.github.io/docs/luup-engine.md

 ```

 # Subgroups
 The table above indicate further sub groups.
-We can examin each one using the example.
+We can examine each one using the example.
 Note "luup.chdev".
 ```
 local numbersInfo, stringsInfo, functionsInfo, tables = getLuupInfo(luup.chdev)lua
 ```